SyedFaizanAliRehan/InvestmentScrapper/README.md

    #### pip install -r requirements.txt

-4. Download the compatible chromedriver from the website: and paste it in the folder where main.py is present
+4. Download the compatible chromedriver from the website "https://googlechromelabs.github.io/chrome-for-testing/ "and paste it in the folder where main.py is present

 5. Run the code using